kquist/DoubleML-Python/ML2Estimator_documentation.md

 #Methods:

-- define_lasso(self,binary_outcome): Initializes and returns an instance of the sklearn.linear_model.LassoCV class.
-If binary_outcome is True, then method_options_binary will be used.
-If binary_outcome is False, method_options will be used.

-- define_lasso_logit(self,binary_outcome): Initializes and returns  an instance of the LassoLogitCV class.If binary_outcome is True, then method_options_binary will be used.
-If binary_outcome is False, method_options will be used.

-- define_random_forest(self,binary_outcome): Initializes and returns an instance of the sklearn.ensemble.RandomForestRegressor class.If binary_outcome is True, then method_options_binary will be used.
-If binary_outcome is False, method_options will be used.

-- define_regression_tree(self,binary_outcome): Initializes and returns  an instance of sklearn.model_selection.GridSearchCV() class where tree.DecisionTreeRegressor is the model being searched over.If binary_outcome is True, then method_options_binary will be used.
-If binary_outcome is False, method_options will be used.

-- define_regression_tree_boosted(self,binary_outcome): Initializes and returns  an instance of the sklearn.ensemble.AdaBoostRegressor class.If binary_outcome is True,then method_options_binary will be used.
-If binary_outcome is False, method_options will be used.

-- define_ridge(self,binary_outcome): Initializes and returns  an instance of the sklearn.linear_model.RidgeCV class.
-If binary_outcome is True, then method_options_binary will be used.
-If binary_outcome is False, method_options will be used.

-- define_ridge_logit(self,binary_outcome): Initializes and returns an instance of the RidgeLogitCV class.
-If binary_outcome is True, then method_options_binary will be used.
-If binary_outcome is False, method_options will be used.

-- define_model(self,binary_outcome): Initializes an instance of a  machine learning method and returns it.
-If binary_outcome is  false, this method will initialize and return a member of class type self.method with self.method_options If binary_outcome is False, this method will initialize and return a member of class type self.method_binary with self.method_options_binary

 - fit(self,X,Y,binary_outcome): This method fits a machine learning method using regressors X and the outcome variable Y. The parameters are as follows: